Brian Wilson: 1968–1975: Reduced activity and professional decline

-Wilson typically stayed secluded upstairs while the group recorded below, joining sessions only to suggest revisions to music he had overheard.
+Once discharged later in the year, Wilson rarely finished any tracks for the band, leaving much of his subsequent output for Carl to complete.
+He typically stayed secluded upstairs while the group recorded below, joining sessions only to suggest revisions to music he had overheard.
 He occasionally emerged from his bedroom to preview new songs for the group.
 Melcher likened these appearances to Aesop delivering a new fable.
 Journalist Brian Chidester later coined the term "Bedroom Tapes" to refer to Wilson's unreleased output between 1968 and 1975, most of which remains unheard publicly.
 According to Mike Love, Wilson had "lost interest in the mechanical aspect" of recording, deferring technical work to Carl.
-Band engineer Stephen Desper said that Brian remained "indirectly involved" with the group's productions through Carl and that Brian's reduced contributions stemmed from "limited hours in the day", as well as his aversion to confrontation: "Brian [...] doesn't like to hurt anyone's feelings, so if someone's working on something else, he wasn't going to jump in there and say, 'Look, this is my production and my house, so get outta here!
+(Note: Band engineer Stephen Desper said that Brian remained "indirectly involved" with the group's productions through Carl and that Brian's reduced contributions stemmed from "limited hours in the day", as well as his aversion to confrontation: "Brian [...] doesn't like to hurt anyone's feelings, so if someone's working on something else, he wasn't going to jump in there and say, 'Look, this is my production and my house, so get outta here!
 Conversely, Dennis stated that Brian had "no involvement at all" with the band beginning with the 20/20 sessions, forcing them to salvage and assemble fragments of his earlier work.
-(Note: Dennis also refuted claims that the Beach Boys excluded Brian, explaining that he repeatedly visited Brian's home to prioritize his health over recording.)
+Dennis also rejected claims that the Beach Boys had excluded Brian.
 Marilyn recalled that her husband withdrew because of perceived resentment from the group: "It was like, 'OK, you assholes, you think you can do as good as me or whatever—go ahead—you do it.
 You think it's so easy?
-You do it.
+You do it.)

 Early in 1969, the Beach Boys commenced recording Sunflower (August 1970).
 Wilson contributed numerous songs, though most were excluded from the final track selection.
 He co-wrote and produced the single "Break Away" with his father in early 1969, after which he largely withdrew from studio work until August.
 The group faced difficulties securing a new record deal, attributed by Gaines to Wilson's diminished standing in the industry.
 In May 1969, Wilson disclosed the band's near-bankruptcy to reporters, which derailed negotiations with Deutsche Grammophon and nearly jeopardized their upcoming European tour.
 That July, he opened a short-lived health food store, the Radiant Radish, with cousin Steve Korthof and associate Arny Geller.